vbomm/gpt3discordchatbot/README.md

 <img src="readme/false.png" alt="bot gives an incorrect answer">

-API Key has to be provided in a file called ".env".
+OpenAI API Key has to be provided in a file called ".env".
 Check out "env.example".